 Boil and Bake the Pretzels

 The next step is to boil the pretzels.
 Add water to a large pot.
-Dissolve the non-diastatic malt powder and baking soda into the water and bring to a boil.
+Dissolve diastatic malt powder and baking soda into the water and bring to a boil.

 Boiling the pretzels helps to make them chewy.
-Also, if you don’t have non-diastatic malt powder, you may use brown sugar in it’s place.
-The malt powder gives the pretzels their shiny crust and flavors it.
+Also, if you don’t have diastatic malt powder, you may use brown sugar in it’s place.
+The malt powder gives the pretzels their shiny crust and extra flavor.

 Bake in preheated “convection” oven for 15-17 minutes until pretzels are golden brown.
 Remove and place on wire racks.
-Makes 12 pretzels.
+Makes 6-12 pretzels, depending on the size.
 Serve with Mustard Dip.

 Prepare the Mustard Dip